 For example, the risk analysis process will count how many files exist with obsolete formats.
 The numbers are stored in a table that is the basis for the format risks reports.

 Generating Risk Reports

 Rosetta generates reports that allow institutions to determine the degree of risk present in their permanent repositories.
-Customary Risk Reports are generated automatically in one step, while reports relying on Bitstream Properties require an extra link.
+Customary, Risk Reports are generated automatically in one step.